elixir-lang/elixir-lang.github.com/getting-started/basic-operators.markdown

 true
 ```

 The reason we can compare different data types is pragmatism.
 Sorting algorithms don't need to worry about different data types in order to sort.
-The overall sorting order is defined below:

-    number < atom < reference < function < port < pid < tuple < map < list < bitstring
+The sorting order, from lower to higher, is:

+    number, atom, reference, function, port, pid, tuple, map, list, bitstring
-You don't actually need to memorize this ordering; it's enough to know that this ordering exists.

-For reference information about operators (and ordering), check the [reference page on operators](https://hexdocs.pm/elixir/operators.html).
+You don't actually need to memorize this; it's enough to know that it exists.
+For more information, check the [reference page on operators and ordering](https://hexdocs.pm/elixir/operators.html).

 In the next chapter, we are going to discuss pattern matching through the use of `=`, the match operator.